wix-incubator/wix-rest-docs/all/guides/wix-groups/docs/Introduction.md

 # About the Groups APIs

 The Groups APIs allows you to offer site members places to participate in discussions, share media, and more.
-Site members themselves are created and managed using the [Members APIs](https://dev.wix.com/docs/rest/crm/members-contacts/members/introduction), which handle member accounts, profiles, and authentication.
+Site members are created and managed using the [Members APIs](https://dev.wix.com/docs/rest/crm/members-contacts/members/introduction), which handle member accounts, profiles, and authentication.

 With the Groups APIs, you can:
 - Create and manage [groups](https://dev.wix.com/docs/rest/crm/community/groups/groups/introduction).